slamdata/purescript-markdown/README.md

 For example, in a document supporting evaluation of Javascript, the inline code block !`1 + 2` would be evaluated and the resulting number (`3`) would be inserted into the document at that location.

 Code evaluation may be used for inline or block-level fenced code.

 If an info-string is specified, the evaluation must use the specified language or error.
 If no info-string is specified, the default language understood by the Markdown application is used.

+Note that code may be delimited by any number of backticks, so long as the same number of backticks is used on either side; in case the expression being embedded contains a backtick, longer delimiters can be used to prevent this backtick from being parsed as a delimiter.
+For example:

+    !``the `backticks` are taking over!``

 **Note**: This library does not provide any support for evaluation of code, and the code snippets are treated as completely opaque, but the documentation does define *semantics* for how these blocks interact with other elements and with the rendering of the document.